marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 draft: true
 ---

+## Preface

+In this article we are going to break down anti-semitism, by trope, and see how it

 ## What is Antisemitism?

 Antisemitism is any hate or prejudice directed at Jews for being Jewish.
 An ancient form of prejudice.